dezfuture/Memories-2/plan2.md

 * For this getPost we create a new action in action/posts.js and then create a new **FETCH_POST** action constant and then in the api/index.js we create the fetchPost and give the required path.
 * then in the **backend** we state the route of the post in routes/posts and the logic of that post in the controller.
 * Now as we send the payload from the actions so in the reducers import FETCH_POST we write it's case.
+* Added the recommendedPosts section in which the posts are recommended on the bases of there tags.